-How to Care for your Moonlit Sleep Sheets
+How to Care for your Moonlit Sleep Bedlinen

-All Moonlit Sleep Sheets and Doona Covers carry the same care label.
+All Moonlit Sleep sheets, doona covers and pillowslips carry the same care label.
 Our washing instructions are:

 Cold Machine Wash with like colours